Skip advert

 Which cars come with Apple CarPlay?

 As time progresses, more and more car makers are embracing CarPlay technology.
 The first car to use Apple CarPlay was the Ferrari FF, which was revealed at the 2014 Geneva Motor Show.
-Other makers soon followed suit, and today CarPlay is usually bundled together with Android Auto in a car's infotainment package.
-It's quickly becoming standard kit on new cars, although some manufacturers, such as BMW, took their time in offering the tech at no extra cost to the customer.
+Other makers soon followed suit, and today Apple CarPlay is often bundled together with Android Auto in a car's infotainment package.

-If you’re not in the market for a new car, but would like to upgrade your car’s infotainment system you can also buy aftermarket navigation/audio head units that are pre-loaded with CarPlay – reputable manufacturers such as Alpine, Sony, JVC, Pioneer and Kenwood all offer compatible head units.
+If you’re not in the market for a new car but would like to upgrade your car’s infotainment system, you can buy aftermarket navigation/audio head units that are pre-loaded with CarPlay – reputable manufacturers such as Alpine, Sony, JVC, Pioneer and Kenwood all offer a range of units.

-Apple CarPlay versus Android Auto review – which is better?
+Apple CarPlay vs Android Auto: which is better?

-The basic features of the two rival systems are broadly similar, but dedicated iPhone users will prefer the simple and refined CarPlay interface, which mimics the look and feel of an iPhone.
+The basic features of Apple CarPlay and Android Auto are broadly similar, but dedicated iPhone users will prefer the simple and refined CarPlay interface, which mimics the look and feel of an iPhone.

 Android Auto uses the live update card information system used by Google Now.